Flyaway’s Equity Statement

 Flyaway Productions approaches art-making through both an intersectional and feminist lens.
 We have built an organization on twin principles of equality and inclusion to confront, and change, society’s gender, race, class, and workplace inequities.
 We engage artistic practices that disrupt systems of oppression and bring light to injustice.
 Fueled by artist-as-activist intentions and a dedication to risk-taking, Flyaway is committed to the democratization of public space by following four core practices:

 • Flyaway builds coalitions with artists, activists, and community-centered organizations around social justice issues.
-Founded 28 years ago by a white artist, Flyaway rejects white saviorism and chooses working in coalition with historically marginalized and targeted communities.
+Founded in 1996, Flyaway chooses working in coalition with historically marginalized and targeted communities.

 • Flyaway is committed to the act of listening and learning to develop effective partnership strategies.